 What is Gene Therapy?

-According to Achars, gene therapy is “a novel approach to treat, cure, or ultimately prevent disease by changing the expression of a person’s genes.”
+Gene Therapy Technology: According to Achars, genetic therapy is “a novel approach to treat, cure, or ultimately prevent disease by changing the expression of a person’s genes.”
 Genetic disorders are typically the result of proteins not being made correctly — or not being made at all.
-Gene therapy works by deactivating, repairing, or replacing dysfunctional genes so that they, well, function.
+Gene therapy steps work by deactivating, repairing, or replacing dysfunctional genes through gene transfer therapy so that they, well, function.
 Much like a programmer might alter a few lines of buggy computer code, scientists hope to one day be able to go into our DNA and tweak it, sequence by sequence.

 Artificial Intelligence and Genetic Codes